Get Tech Tips

-Have you ever noticed how your skin feels cool after you apply rubbing alcohol to it?
-For a long time scientists and inventors experimented with substances that evaporated easily at atmospheric pressure like ether and alcohol, they noticed that these substances cooled the surface they left when they evaporated away.
+Have you ever noticed how your skin feels cool after you apply some rubbing alcohol to it?
+For a long time, scientists and inventors experimented with substances that evaporated easily at atmospheric pressure, like ether and alcohol.
+They noticed that these substances cooled the surface they left when they evaporated away.
 It was understood that substances remove heat as they boil (change from liquid to vapor) because that is one way our bodies reject heat while sweating.
-As the sweat evaporates it removes heat from our skin leaving us cooler.
+As the sweat evaporates, it removes heat from our skin, leaving us cooler.

-This is known as an “open” process, the alcohol, ether or sweat leave as it cools so you always need more to keep the process going.
-The trick was to create a process that could be done over and over without losing the “refrigerant” to the atmosphere.
+This is an “open” process; the alcohol, ether, or sweat leaves as it cools, so you always need more to keep the process going.
+The trick was to create a process that could be done repeatedly without losing the “refrigerant” to the atmosphere.

-A physician named John Gorrie built one of the first compression refrigeration machines and it used air as the refrigerant.
-By compressing the air it would increase in temperature and heat could be rejected out of it, he would then “rarify” or depressurize the air which would drop the temperature and allow heat to be absorbed into the air from the water and could… eventually… produce ice.
+A physician named John Gorrie built one of the first compression refrigeration machines, and it used air as the refrigerant.
+By compressing the air, it would increase in temperature, and heat could be rejected from it.
+He would then “rarify” or depressurize the air, dropping the temperature and allowing heat to be absorbed into the air from the water.
+The machine could then—eventually—produce ice.

-There were several issues with Dr. Gorrie's design, one big issue was that while he was using compression and expansion he wasn't making use of the power of evaporation to greatly increase the amount of heat that could be moved.
+There were several issues with Dr. Gorrie's design.
+One big issue was that while he was using compression and expansion, he wasn't using the power of evaporation to increase the amount of heat that could be moved.

-It wasn't long before others began using refrigerants like ammonia, CO2, sulfur dioxide and methyl chloride using the same compressing and expanding that Dr. Gorrie used but with the added benefit of boiling (evaporating) the refrigerant in the evaporator to absorb a maximum amount of heat as well as the change back to liquid (condensing) in the condenser.
+It wasn't long before others began using refrigerants like ammonia, CO2, sulfur dioxide, and methyl chloride using the same compressing and expanding that Dr. Gorrie used but with the added benefit of boiling (evaporating) the refrigerant in the evaporator to absorb a maximum amount of heat as well as the change back to liquid (condensing) in the condenser.
 (There were also some forms of refrigeration that did NOT rely on compression but still used refrigerants like ammonia.)

-As times have progressed refrigerants have changed in order to make them more safe for humans and for the environment.
-Nowadays refrigerants and refrigerant handling in the USA are regulated by the EPA Section 608.
-In order to legally handle and service air conditioning and refrigeration in the USA you need to pass the EPA 608 exam and carry the certification card.
+As times have progressed, refrigerants have changed to make them safer for humans and the environment.
+Nowadays, refrigerants and refrigerant handling in the USA are regulated by EPA Section 608.
+In order to handle and service air conditioning and refrigeration in the USA legally, you need to pass the EPA 608 exam and carry the certification card.

-- Has high latent heat of vaporization (it moves a lot of heat per lb when it boils and condenses)
+- Has high latent heat of vaporization (it moves a lot of heat per lb when it boils)

-- Mixes with the oil appropriately so that the oil can do the job of lubrication in the compressor as well as return.
+- Mixes with the oil appropriately so that the oil can do the job of lubricating the compressor and return.